1. Ground floor

 Station 12: The Holy Spirit Altar

 The Holy Spirit altar was originally named for the Apostles St. Peter and St. John.
 Later, Patriarch Bracco rededicated the altar to the Holy Spirit.
-The altar is of rich, natural stone and provides styling consistent with the other altars in the Co-Cathedral.
+The altar is of rich, natural stone and provides styling consistent with the other altars in the Pro-Cathedral.
 When the altar was rededicated a painting was placed above the altar depicting the Holy Spirit and celebration of the first Pentecost with the Virgin Mary surrounded by Saints Peter and John.
 The beauty of the altar is enhanced by the placement of four majestic candleholders decorated with ornate gilded gold.
 Above the tabernacle is a statue of the Agonizing Heart of Jesus.

 The altar is flanked by statues of St. Anthony of Padua, St. John of God and St. Jean-Baptiste de la Salle, all founders of religious Orders.